Sadiq157/RHomework3/Timeline - README.md

 Made sure everything made sense.
 Added a little bit more code which I felt was necassary.
 Made sure I answered every question explicitly.

+- 03/03/21 -

+Did not want to lose marks to read_csv errors, so I made it easier to read by shortening the lenght of the code